Want to hang with some friends (mask-free) this winter? Make a Covid-19 bubble - KESQ

 Doctors rarely talk about the importance of bubbles.
 But now they’re urging all Americans to hunker down in their bubbles through this disastrous Covid-19 surge.

-Social distancing bubbles can help you stay safe and sane by seeing other human beings.
+Social distancing bubbles can help you stay safe and sane by seeing other human beings in person.
 But they only work if everyone follows the same strict rules.

 Here’s what a bubble is, what the ground rules should be, how to handle tricky conversations with friends and family, and what happens if someone violates (or bursts) the bubble: